labroo2/CPSC499_Project_JN_ML/README.md

 - structure_scriptwriter - This function writes scripts suitable for running STRUCTURE on a UNIX-based high-performance computing cluster up to a given number of populations and replications

+Parameters for which output parsing was optimized:
 #define LABEL 1
-#define POPDATA 1
+#define POPDATA 0
-#define POPFLAG 1
+#define POPFLAG 0
 #define LOCDATA 0
 #define PHENOTYPE 0
 #define MARKERNAMES 1